rhyeen/cozy-ttrpg/README.md

 The app, functions, and database will all be on different localhost ports.
 Read the terminal for each command to access the different parts.

+#### Test Users

+We have these test users:
+* test2@example.com (password what you think it is)
+* test3@example.com (password what you think it is)

+Note that any test user is possible as we don't do email validation yet.
+Authentication is currently done against backend, even locally, instead of emulator.

 ## Building for Production

 Build is ran using the standard `npm run build` command in both folders, but